iotauth/lifi-auth/README.md

 -   The system is designed for high reliability, automatically recovering from reboots and provisioning itself on first run.
 -   Future work could include:
     -   A GUI-based host application for managing multiple devices.
-    -   Support for secure file transfers over Li-Fi.
+    -   Support for secure different file types over Li-Fi.
     -   Integration with a hardware Trusted Platform Module (TPM) on the host for even more secure key storage.